MQinghe/UST-RUN/README.md

 ### 2. Train

-`code/work.py` is the implementation of our method on the Prostate and Fundus dataset.
+`code/train.py` is the implementation of our method on the Prostate, Fundus, and BUSI dataset.

-`code/work_MNMS.py` is the implementation of our method on the M&Ms dataset.
+`code/train_mnms.py` is the implementation of our method on the M&Ms dataset.

 Modify the paths in the code.